whocov/trend_analysis_public/README.md

 following criteria:

   - reported at least 100 cases or tests over the last 7 weeks
-  - (*in analyses using peak incidence*) peak weekly incidence excluding the last 90 days of data was at least 15 cases per million inhabitants
+  - (*in analyses using peak incidence*) peak weekly incidence is strictly positive (i.e. at least on case was reported in the past)

 ## Getting in touch